abaran30/hextechhunt/README.md

 HextechHunt (Server) started at http://localhost:3030
 ```

 + At this point, the application is running locally!
-Open up your favorite browser and navigate to http://localhost:8080.
+Open up your favorite browser (Google Chrome and Firefox recommended) and navigate to http://localhost:8080.
 If all went well, you will be in *HextechHunt*!

+### Notes for Development
+When the project is running locally, keep in mind of the following:
++ Changes made to the code/markup in *hextech-client* should be reflected in the application immediately upon browser refresh.
+If for some reason you are not seeing your changes in the application, check to make sure the `http-server` is still running and clear your browser's cache.
++ Changes made to the code in *hextech-server* will require a server restart.
+Simply kill the server process (Ctrl + C) and re-run `npm start` in *hextech-server*.

 ## Special Thanks
 Special thanks to Riot Games for giving us the opportunity to create these awesome, game-data-driven applications.
 Win or lose this API Challenge (April 2016), it has been a most pleasurable experience to create my own application featuring Riot Games data and League of Legends.
-Developing this app helped me learn more about the aforementioned technologies and API-driven development in general, and for that I am grateful.
+Developing this application helped me learn more about the aforementioned technologies and API-driven development in general, and for that I am grateful.

 ## Disclaimer